Lyme Disease: The Disease & Vaccine

 What is Lyme disease and how do you catch it?

-Lyme disease is caused by infection with a bacterium called Borrelia burgdorferi.
+In the U.S., a bacterium called Borrelia burgdorferi is the most common cause of Lyme disease.
+Other types of Borrelia bacteria also spread this disease.
 Most often, Borrelia bacteria infect small mammals (e.g., mice, chipmunks, hedgehogs, squirrels) and birds, but the bacteria can infect other mammals as well.
-Ticks become infected with the bacteria when they feed on the blood of infected animals.
-Once infected, they spread the infection to other organisms, including humans, during blood meals.
-Only infected ticks can spread Lyme disease.
-It has not been shown to spread from person-to-person.
+The bacteria infect ticks when ticks feed on the blood of infected animals.
+Once infected, the ticks spread the infection to other organisms, including humans, when they feed on the blood of those organisms.
+Lyme disease has only been found in people bitten by infected ticks.
+Infected people have not been shown to spread Lyme disease to other people.

-If a person is likely to have been exposed based on where they are located, the type of tick, and the length of exposure to the tick, they may be prescribed antibiotics.
+If a person is likely to have been exposed based on the geographic location where they are located, the type of tick that bit them, and the length of exposure to the tick, they may be prescribed antibiotics.
 However, antibiotics should be started within 72 hours of the tick being removed in order to have the best chance of stopping the infection.

-When someone develops Lyme disease, it usually progresses across two stages with different symptoms during each stage.
+Lyme disease usually progresses across two stages with different symptoms during each stage:

 Stage 1

-In the first stage of disease, 70 to 80 of 100 people experience a rash at the site of the tick bite.
-The rash is often described as looking like a “bull’s eye” or target that expands outward slowly over time.
-It can become quite large — even as large as 12 inches in diameter or more.
-The rash usually appears between 3 days and 1 month after exposure to the infected tick.
-People with the rash indicative of Lyme disease may be prescribed antibiotics.
+In the first stage of disease, 70 to 80 of 100 people develop a rash at the site of the tick bite.
+The rash is often described as looking like a “bull’s eye” or target that expands outward slowly over time and can become quite large.
+In some cases, the rash can be 12 or more inches wide.
+The rash usually appears between three days and one month after exposure to the infected tick.
+People with a rash that looks like Lyme disease may be prescribed antibiotics.

 Stage 2